M4TH1EU/easy-local-alpr/README.md

 ## More information about the grid parameter

-When you send an image to the server, sometimes the ALPR software cannot find any plate because the image is too big or the plate is too small in the image.
+Sometimes, the ALPR software cannot find any plate because the image is too big or the plate is too small in the image.
+To solve this problem, you can make use of the ``grid_size`` parameter in each of your requests.
-To solve this problem, if no plate is found on the whole image, the server will divide the image into a grid of cells and retry the ALPR software on each cell.
+If you set the ``grid_size`` parameter to a value greater than 2, the server will divide the image into a grid of cells and retry the ALPR software on each cell.
-You can specify the size of the grid with the ``grid_size`` parameter in each of your requests.
-> [!CAUTION]
-> The higher the grid size, the longer the processing time will be.
-It is recommended to keep the grid size between 3
-> and 4.
-> Note: The processing time is in no way multiplied by the grid size (usually takes 2x the time)

 You can speed up the processing time by specifying the ``wanted_cells`` parameter.
 This parameter allows you to specify which cells you want to run plate detection on.